The Latest Trend to Sweep Offices Across the Globe

-Most business owners will acknowledge the importance of a productive taskforce as imperative to the success of their business.
+Most business owners will acknowledge the importance of productive taskforce as imperative to the success of their business.
 However, many people get distracted and find it difficult to exercise maximum productivity on a regular basis.
 Here’s where the Living Office comes in; far from just making offices look stylish, the emphasis is on functionality and creating an interactive hub which encourages productivity and engagement.

 These are some points to consider if you’re thinking about implementing the Living Office concept in your workplace.

 Since the Living Office concept ultimately seeks to bridge the gap between work and home environments, the way companies organise the recreational spaces of the office is a key aspect.
 A Living Office layout should be responsive and offer employees not just one main area but several separate spaces in order to encourage movement throughout the day and prevent a feeling of stagnation.
 Hence, lounge areas should be especially relevant since they should offer the option of taking a break from work to clear the mind.
 Moreover, they should provide the opportunity for small groups to come together and discuss issues in a more casual manner, rather than over a stuffy boardroom desk.

 Choice of Furniture

 Miller claims that office furniture and tools can help or hinder your organisation’s success: “Equip your people do great things – so your organisation will too”.
 Giving your staff the right tools to meet the goals of the organisation means considering and implementing the right furniture specifically tailored to meet these needs.
 This includes everything from your choice of desk chairs to the fabrics of your upholstery, as well as the size and shape of desks and other workspaces.
 Surfaces and materials selected should enhance natural light within the office and make employees feel comfortable and in turn, empowered.